typst/typst/tests/typ/code/block.typ

 // Some things can't be joined.
 {
   [A]
-  // Error: 3-4 cannot join template with integer
+  // Error: 3-4 cannot join content with integer
   1
   [B]
 }

 ---
-// Block directly in template also creates a scope.
+// Block directly in markup also creates a scope.
 { let x = 1 }

 // Error: 7-8 unknown variable